/* Reviews Back Button*/

 Reading Time: 7 minutes

-Getting your book noticed on Amazon is an ongoing project for most authors and publishers.
-But how do you know if your Amazon book page is attracting new readers or turning them away?
+So this begs the question: how do you know if your Amazon book page is attracting new readers or turning them away?

-Also, Amazon’s number #1 goal is to sell the consumer something – and they don’t care if that’s your book or someone else’s.
+Keep in mind that Amazon’s number #1 goal is to sell the consumer something – and they don’t care if that’s your book or someone else’s.
 They just want to make a sale.
 So the idea here is not just to polish your retail page, but to take back more of the real estate on the Amazon website.

 Let’s dig into how to polish your page as well as how to add some new and exciting content!